aalto-ics-kepaco/retention_order_prediction/results/raw/PredRet/v2/README.md

 ```

 Parameters configuring the RankSVM:

 - [```pair_params```](src/model_selection_cls.py#L230):
     - _ireverse_: If true, cross chromatographic-system elution transitivity pairs are used for training. (in paper = false)
     - _allow_overlap_: If true, contradicting elution order pairs from different systems are included in the training. (in paper = true)
-    - _d_upper_: Scalar, maximum retention order difference of two molecules from one systems to be considered as training pair. (in paper = 16)
+    - _d_upper_: Scalar, maximum retention order difference of two molecules from one systems to be considered as __training pair__. (in paper = 16)
-    - _d_lower_: Scalar, minimum retention order difference of two molecules from one systems to be considered as training pair. (in paper = 0)
+    - _d_lower_: Scalar, minimum retention order difference of two molecules from one systems to be considered as __training pair__. (in paper = 0)
+- ```feature_type```: Feature type used for the RankSVM.
+In the paper we use ```difference``` which means: \phi_j - \phi_i.
+- ```slack_type```: In the paper we use a slack-variable for training pair (= ```on_pairs```).

+Some remarks regarding _d_upper_ and _d_lower_: This two paramter are only effecting
+which and especially how many training pairs are used for the RankSVM.
+If _d_lower_
+is set to 0, than no restrictions are made to the minimum elution order distance.
+If _d_upper_ is less then Infinity, than this means, that we use for example only
+pairs of molecular structure, where are not more than 15 molecules eluting between
+them.
+So this includes elution order distance 0, 1, 2, ..., 15.
+We have found out
+that including more pairs does not increase the performence.
+This could be explaint
+by the fact, that far apart eluting molecules are easier to distinguish the nearly,
+i.e. molecules with small retention time difference, molecules.
+Please read the
+source code of the function [```get_pairs_single_system```](src/rank_svm_cls.py#L300)
+for the most simple realisation of such a filtering.